 In 2021, cybercrime reduced GDPs across Africa by 10%, resulting in a USD4 billion loss.
 The top five threats are online scams, digital extortion, business email compromise, ransomware, and botnets - most distributed through emails.
 Over 679 million cybercrime-related emails were detected13.

-- A reputation for having secure and stable digital platforms that allow people to save their money safely and protects their personal information. - Employee awareness and training.
+and stable digital platforms that allow people to save their money safely and protects their personal information.

+Employee awareness and training.